ibm-cloud-docs/schematics/data-security.md

 Review what data is stored and encrypted when you use {{site.data.keyword.bplong_notm}}, and how you can delete any personal data.
 {: shortdesc}

 To ensure that you can securely manage your data when you use {{site.data.keyword.bpshort}}, it is important to know exactly what data is stored and encrypted and how you can delete any stored data.
-Data encryption by using customer-managed keys is supported by using {{site.data.keyword.keymanagementserviceshort}}and {{site.data.keyword.hscrypto}} with {{site.data.keyword.bpshort}}.
+Data encryption by using customer-managed keys is supported by using {{site.data.keyword.keymanagementserviceshort}} and {{site.data.keyword.hscrypto}} with {{site.data.keyword.bpshort}}.
 {: shortdesc}

 ## How your data is stored and encrypted in {{site.data.keyword.bpshort}}?